lenmorld/studify/LEARN4.md

     - Symbol scope `scope: :lesson`
       - creates fields but not filled

-http://api.rubyonrails.org/v5.2.4.1/classes/ActionView/Helpers/FormHelper.html#method-i-form_with
+    - an array, used to build a nested route (CRUD.md) http://api.rubyonrails.org/v5.2.4.1/classes/ActionView/Helpers/FormHelper.html#method-i-form_with

 The `model` passed to `form_with` is a **resource**,